kibagateaux/djinnii-serverless/README.md

 * “Abstraction of Self” - Is it you or its own being?
 Given all data about you, is it possible to recreate a virtual replica?
 * Core Components of a Health Human - Purpose, Nutrition, Emotion, Social, Financial, Physical Activity, Mental Activity, Sleep ...more?
 (Human Performance Institute)

+# Development
+In terminal change directory into service you are working on (e.g. `cd integrations/`) and run `serverles offline start` to deploy Lambda functions locally.
+This means that everything is being run off of your own computer and not servers in the cloud for faster feedback and so we don't pay.
+Everything is "hot-loaded" so anytime you save a file then the code you are running is automatically updated.

 # File Structure

 - **chatbot** - Chatbot built during Hacking Arts, designed to be used with [Botsify](botsify.com) but maybe this should change?
 Botsify is quite handy and it intgrates with different messenging services including Facebook and Kik.